 Lewistown is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Lewistown is a city of service providers, professionals, and sales and office workers.
 There are especially a lot of people living in Lewistown who work in management occupations (10.74%), office and administrative support (9.82%), and maintenance occupations (8.44%).

-The citizens of Lewistown are slightly less educated than the national average of 21.84% for the average city or town: 16.05% of adults in Lewistown have a bachelor's degree or advanced degree
+The percentage of adults in Lewistown with college degrees is slightly lower than the national average of 21.84% for all communities.
+16.05% of adults in Lewistown have a bachelor's degree or advanced degree.

 The per capita income in Lewistown in 2022 was $33,608, which is lower middle income relative to Illinois, and middle income relative to the rest of the US.
 This equates to an annual income of $134,432 for a family of four.
 However, Lewistown contains both very wealthy and poor people as well.